camunda/camunda-docs/docs/components/best-practices/modeling/naming-technically-relevant-ids.md

 <span className="callout">8</span>

-Elements in the diagram interchange section (DI) reference identifiers from above.
-You have to adjust them accordingly!
-The Camunda Modeler takes care of this automatically.
+Elements in the diagram interchange section (DI) reference identifiers from above; you have to adjust them accordingly!
+Camunda Modeler takes care of this automatically.

 Changing IDs can potentially break your tests or even process logic if done at a late stage of development.
 Therefore, consider using meaningful IDs right from the beginning and perform the renaming as part of the modeling.

 ### Aligning the BPMN file name with the process id

-Note that we see it as a good practice to *align* the *file name* of your BPMN models with the *process id* of the executable process that is inside the file.
+It is a good practice to *align* the *file name* of your BPMN models with the *process id* of the executable process that is inside the file.

 ![BPMN file name](naming-technically-relevant-ids-assets/aligning-the-bpmn-file-names.png)

 ## Generating id constants classes

-If you have lots of process, case and decision definitions with lots of IDs, consider to generate constant classes (e.g. via XSLT) directly from your BPMN or DMN XML files.
-This can e.g. be used for testing.
+If you have lots of process, case, and decision definitions with lots of IDs, consider generating constant classes (e.g. via XSLT) directly from your BPMN or DMN XML files.
+For example, this can be used for testing.

 ## Using a Camunda Modeler plugin to generate meaningful ids

 You can use [this modeler plugin community extentsion](https://github.com/camunda-community-hub/camunda-modeler-plugin-rename-technical-ids) to automatically convert your ids to comply with our best practices.
-Of course, you could also use this as a basisto create your own modeler plugin to generate ids that follow your custom naming conventions.
-Or you could implement a similar plugin to implement checks if all relavant ids follow your naming conventions.
+Of course, you could also use this as a basis to create your own modeler plugin to generate ids that follow your custom naming conventions.
+Or, you could implement a similar plugin to implement checks if all relavant ids follow your naming conventions.